Morphism of schemes

 In algebraic geometry, a morphism of schemes generalizes a morphism of algebraic varieties just as a scheme generalizes an algebraic variety.
 It is, by definition, a morphism in the category of schemes.

 A morphism of algebraic stacks generalizes a morphism of schemes.

 Definition

 By definition, a morphism of schemes is just a morphism of locally ringed spaces.
+Isomorphisms are defined accordingly.

 A scheme, by definition, has open affine charts and thus a morphism of schemes can also be described in terms of such charts (compare the definition of morphism of varieties).
 Let ƒ:X→Y be a morphism of schemes.
 If x is a point of X, since ƒ is continuous, there are open affine subsets U = Spec A of X containing x and V = Spec B of Y such that ƒ(U) ⊆ V. Then ƒ: U → V is a morphism of affine schemes and thus is induced by some ring homomorphism B → A (cf. #Affine case.)
 In fact, one can use this description to "define" a morphism of schemes; one says that ƒ:X→Y is a morphism of schemes if it is locally induced by ring homomorphisms between coordinate rings of affine charts.